“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 Exploring these topics is often best accomplished in small discussion groups, so that even reticent students will be more comfortable opening up and participating.
 Some students in each group will also likely be comfortable relating their group’s ideas to the whole class, and in that way, everyone can be involved in trying to get to consensus.

 Once the realities of school — from their perspective — have been explored, students need an opportunity to think about how to improve it.
 If they could make school perfect, what would it look like?
 You may have to remind them that there are essential skills and knowledge that they must learn to live a good life.
-In other words, they should start from the premise that in an ideal world there will still be school, but that it doesn’t have to be the way it is now.
+In other words, they should start from the premise that in an ideal world there will still be school and they will still need to learn, but that it doesn’t have to be the way it is now.

 How would they address the shortcomings that they experience in school?
 How would they make it more meaningful?
 The real impact of these conversations occurs when they begin to see that there are real, practical ideas that can be implemented to make school a much, much better experience.